bravoalpha79/k9-zen/test_procedure.md

 2. In the Navbar, click on the _Home_ field.
 Check that the Home page opens.
 3. In the Navbar, click on the _Training_ field.
 Check that a dropdown menu opens, containing four options:

     3a.
 In the dropdown menu, click on _Why K9Zen?_.
-Check that the corresponding section on the Home page opens.
+Check that the browser navigates to the corresponding section on the Home page.
     3b.
 In the dropdown menu, click on _What we offer_.
-Check that the corresponding section on the Training page opens.
+Check that the browser navigates to the corresponding section on the Training page.
     3c.
 In the dropdown menu, click on _Where we train_.
-Check that the corresponding section on the Training page opens.
+Check that the browser navigates to the corresponding section on the Training page.
     3d.
 In the dropdown menu, click on _Class timetable_.
-Check that the corresponding section on the Training page opens.
+Check that the browser navigates to the corresponding section on the Training page.
 4. In the Navbar, click on the _Contact_ field.
 Check that the Contact page opens.
 5. In the Navbar, click on the _About_ field.
 Check that the About page opens.